aritraroy/UltimateAndroidReference/README.md

 * [Advanced Android App Development (Udacity)](https://www.udacity.com/course/advanced-android-app-development--ud855) - This course will guide you through the process of productionizing an app, using Sunshine, the weather app we built in Developing Android Apps
 * [Android Developers (YouTube)](https://www.youtube.com/user/androiddevelopers) - Google's official Android development channel on Youtube for all the tutorials, demos, events, etc
-* [Beginner Java Tutorials (YouTube)](https://www.youtube.com/watch?v=Hl-zzrqQoSE&list=PLFE2CE09D83EE3E28) - An excellent Java video tutorial series for beginners by thenewboston on YouTube.
+* [Beginner Java Tutorials (YouTube)](https://www.youtube.com/watch?v=Hl-zzrqQoSE&list=PLFE2CE09D83EE3E28) - An excellent Java video tutorial series for beginners by *thenewboston* on YouTube.
 * [Design Patterns Tutorials (YouTube)](https://www.youtube.com/watch?v=vNHpsC5ng_E&list=PLF206E906175C7E07) - Learn about all the Java design patterns in details from these quick and easy video tutorials by Derek Banas
 * [Developing Android Apps (Udacity)](https://www.udacity.com/course/new-android-fundamentals--ud851) - As the first course in the Android Developer Nanodegree, Developing Android Apps is the foundation of our advanced Android curriculum.
 This course blends theory and practice to help you build great apps the right way
 * [Firebase in a Weekend: Android (YouTube)](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) - In this course, you’ll learn how to use Firebase.
 Firebase is app development platform that provides developers a variety of tools and a scalable infrastructure to build high quality apps
-* [Firebase for Android (YouTube)](https://www.youtube.com/user/Firebase) - Learn everything abour Firebase and boost your Android development skills
+* [Firebase for Android (YouTube)](https://www.youtube.com/user/Firebase) - Learn everything about Firebase and boost your Android development skills
 * [Slidenerd Tutorials (YouTube)](https://www.youtube.com/user/slidenerd) - One of the best channels covering a lot of tutorials on various aspects of Android

 ## Twitter Profiles